-The course will provide an overview of special education in relation to the inclusion policy for public schools.
-The historical development of special education from Roman civilisation to the 1900s will be addressed together with the various exceptionalities of children including etiologies prognosis and educational alternatives.
-The course includes discussions on the effect of socio-economic status, ethnic group affiliation and parental and community attitudes towards those with disabilities.
-The benefits of acknowledging and working with cultural diversity and its capacity to enrich and enhance curriculum will be examined.
+The course will provide an overview of exceptional education in relation to the inclusion policy for public schools.
+A focus will be on researched based practices that support children's cognitive, social, physical and emotional needs.
+The course also takes an in depth look of various exceptionalities.
+The historical development of exceptional education will be addressed along with the legal foundations of programmes and services.
+The course includes discussions on the effect of socio-economic status, ethnic group affiliation, parental and community attitudes towards those with disabilities.
+Field observations included.
 Prerequisite: EDU 1102